 As a web designer since 1996, Jackie received Golden Web Awards, given by the International Association of Web Masters and Designers for excellence in website design and content, as well as having won two out of three statewide awards from the NC Center for Voter Education for political candidates' websites.
 She has designed websites for countless university departments, artists, galleries, businesses, farmers, etc., and has designed and maintained numerous websites for nearly two decades.

-In 2015 she is included in a book on the history of Carrboro written by Richard Ellington and Dave Otto, the 2nd volume, in the chapter titled "Architects of Change."
+In 2015 she was included in a book on the history of Carrboro written by Richard Ellington and Dave Otto, the 2nd volume, in the chapter titled "Architects of Change."

 On April 23, 2015, Jackie sat on a Community Leaders' Forum on WCHL Radio, participating in the segment titled "The Changing Face of Carrboro."